 Please make sure that all children’s clothing and possessions are always clearly labelled with their name.
 The best way we find of doing this is to use a permanent black marker/sharpie pen in their clothes, shoes, bags and any other equipment they may bring to school.
 Children should not bring toys or precious items to school which could be lost or damaged.

-School uniform (Boys)
+School Uniform (Boys)

-Grey trousers, white or blue polo shirt, royal
+Grey trousers, blue polo shirt, royal

 blue school-badged sweatshirt, grey socks and

 Grey skirt, pinafore dress or grey tailored trousers, blue polo shirt,